hariz97/odin-recipes/README.md

-In the following project the basic element tag in HTML will be demonstraded.
+Through this project the basic HTML elements will be used, that have been learnt through the HTML first lesson.